MTBS ISP Cloud

 Creating a User

-- Go to Users → Add User
+- Go to Users → Add User in the sidebar

-- Select a Role from the dropdown
+- Select the appropriate Role from the dropdown (see table below)

 - Click Create User